systematic-magic/AgingPubMed/research_papers_html.rst

 6. Keywords
 -----------

 6.1.
-Check that Keywords section has a title "KEYWORDS” (ALL CAPS)
+Check that Keywords section has a title "KEYWORDS” (ALL CAPS).

 6.2.
-Check that article has at least 1 keyword (Note: number of keywords is not limited).
+Check that keywords are written in lower case, unless proper nouns as well as exceptions such as special terms, genes, proteins, species names etc, which normally start with capital letter.
+Check that capitalisation of scientific terms is correct.
+We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 6.3.
-Check that keywords start with a small letter (exception: special terms, genes, proteins, species names etc, which normally start with capital letter).
+Check that article has at least 1 keyword (Note: number of keywords is not limited).

 |
 .. _dates_research_papers: